-On February 23, 2021, the Company, RCC, Canopy Growth Corporation ("CGC"), and The Tweed Tree Lot Inc., a wholly-owned subsidiary of CGC ("Tweed Tree Lot") completed a plan of arrangement under the OBCA pursuant to which, among other things, the Company disposed of certain assets held by RCC in exchange for cash, common shares in the capital of CGC, and the cancellation of all shares in the capital of the Company held by CGC (collectively, the "CGC Transaction").
+Prior to completion of the CGC Transaction, the Company was controlled by Canopy Growth Corporation ("CGC").
+On February 23, 2021, the Company, RCC, CGC, and The Tweed Tree Lot Inc., a wholly-owned subsidiary of CGC ("Tweed Tree Lot") completed a plan of arrangement under the OBCA pursuant to which, among other things, the Company disposed of certain assets held by RCC in exchange for cash, common shares in the capital of CGC, and the cancellation of all shares in the capital of the Company held by CGC (collectively, the "CGC Transaction").
 Following the completion of the CGC Transaction, the Company has a single class of common shares, each of which carries one vote per share, and CGC no longer has any equity, debt, or other interest in the Company.
-In connection with the closing of the CGC Transaction, the Company changed its name from "Canopy Rivers Inc." to "RIV Capital Inc." and RCC changed its name from "Canopy Rivers Corporation" to "RIV Capital Corporation".
+In connection with the closing of the CGC Transaction, the Company changed its name from "Canopy Rivers Inc." to "RIV Capital Inc." and RCC changed its name from "Canopy Rivers Corporation".
 Please refer to the Company's Management Information Circular in respect of the CGC Transaction dated January 15, 2021 (the "CGC Transaction Circular"), Annual Consolidated Financial Statements, Annual MD&A, and AIF for additional details about the CGC Transaction.